Put on Your Old Grey Bonnet

-Writer(s): Stanley Murphy/ Percy Weinrich (see lyrics here)
+Writer(s): Perry Weinrich (music), Stanley Murphy (lyrics) (see lyrics here)

 Peak: 111 US, 13 GA (Click for codes to singles charts.)

-Review: The song which was originally rejected for having “no popular appeal” PS became the biggest song of 1909 WHC-16 and “a favorite of barbershop quartets and community sings.”
-JA-161 It was also the longest-running #1 for the Haydn Quartet, which included big names like Billy Murray and Harry MacDonough.
+When composer Percy Wenrich presented “Put on Your Old Grey Bonnet” to Remick Publishing, they rejected it for having “no popular appeal.”
+PS After Jerome Remick spent a holiday weekend in Atlantic City and brought the song with him, he came home convincnced of its potential because he couldn’t get it off his mind.
+DT2 It became the biggest song of 1909 PM and “a favorite of barbershop quartets and community sings.”
+JA It was also the longest-running #1 for the Haydn Quartet, which included big names like Billy Murray and Harry MacDonough.
 They charted more than 60 hits from 1898 to 1914, including twelve trips to the top of the charts.
 However, their version of “Bonnet” was the biggest of their #1 hits.

 Arthur Clough and Byron Harlan each took the song to the top ten in 1910.
 Over a quarter century later, Jimmie Lunceford took the song back to the charts, peaking at #11 in 1937.
 The song was also covered by Pearl Bailey, Tommy Dorsey, Coleman Hawkins, Ethel Merman, the Mills Brothers, and Hank Snow.